NeuralEnsemble/pype9/doc/source/installation.rst

    brew install --with-mpi neuron

-Note that the ``--with-mpi`` option is is not necessary but will enable you to spread your simulation over multiple compute cores/nodes on your computer.
+Note that ``--with-mpi`` is optional but will enable you to spread your simulation over multiple compute cores/nodes of your computer.

 If you can't/don't want to use Homebrew_ then see the `from Source Code`_ section below.